 - 3 tablespoons unsalted butter

-- ¼ cup all-purpose flour (or sorghum flour for gluten-free)
+- ¼ cup all-purpose flour *gluten free notes below

 - 4 teaspoons sweet mild paprika**